web analytics

 Destructive Rains and Reigns

 Pamela’s reign of terror is not unlike the rain that falls in the woods.
-Destructive yes, but not entirely unnatural.
+Destructive, yes, but not entirely unnatural.
 Rain can be harmful when too much of it falls.
-Roads can flood, rivers may overflow, bacteria travels through water, and so on.
+Roads can flood, rivers may overflow, bacteria travel through water, and so on.
 All these issues become threats found within the natural order of rainwater.

-Expressions of anger, when controlled, could have a positive affect.
-Working out aggression by playing handball reflects a common strategy people use to deal with pent up frustration.
+Controlled expressions of anger could have a positive effect.
+Working out aggression by playing handball reflects a common strategy people use to deal with pent-up frustration.
 And playing handball has health-improving benefits.
-Similarly, even hard rainfall brings with it many positives.
+Similarly, even heavy rainfall brings many benefits.
 Without rain, the ecosystem would collapse.
-Too much rain, however, in the ecosystem suffers dramatically.
+Too much rain, however, dramatically affects the ecosystem.
 Likewise, violent expressions of anger and rage create devastation upon spiraling out of control.
-Pamela Voorhees is a rainfall that turns into a hurricane of mindless devastation.
+Pamela Voorhees is a rain that turns into a hurricane of mindless devastation.

 Rains Falls and Warnings Land Unheeded

 In the film, rain appears in ways that extend beyond pure symbolism.
 The actual use of rain in several scenes does an excellent job of heightening the tension by creating a sense of foreboding.
-At earlier points, the cinematography captures the sufficiently bright and green natural world of the New Jersey forest where Camp Crystal Lake resides.
+At earlier points, the cinematography captures the sufficiently bright, green natural world of the New Jersey forest where Camp Crystal Lake is located.

-At times, the camera lingers on the forest and eliminates all sounds except for natural ones.
+At times, the camera lingers on the forest, eliminating all sounds except natural ones.
 Long shots of forestry accompanied by the sounds of birds chirping might seem somewhat clichéd, but it works on a few subliminal levels.
 The camp appears calming.
-Becoming too calm with the location leads the counselors to dismiss the potential of any danger.
+Becoming too complacent about the location leads the counselors to dismiss the possibility of danger.

 As the second act comes to a close, rain begins to fall on Camp Crystal Lake.
 If there were ever two reasons why the characters should stick together and stay inside the cabins, it would be the combination of harsh rain and the dark of night.
-Every character didn’t hear the earlier warnings and the rain’s blood puddles, but the danger of what the rain brings still exists.
+Not every character heard the earlier warnings or the rain’s blood puddles, but the danger the rain brings still exists.

 The rain is not a danger.
-The rain is the warning of danger.
-Leaving the cabins, going off alone, ignoring the perils of the surrounding environment, these are all examples of ignoring the warnings.
+The rain is a warning of danger.
+Leaving the cabins, going off alone, and ignoring the perils of the surrounding environment, these are all examples of ignoring the warnings.
 Eventually, the rain does stop, but this doesn’t mean anyone’s out of danger.
-Rather, the end of the rainfall Makes it easier for Pamela Voorhees to make her debut.
-The rain doesn’t turn in the blood, but it’s disappearance reveals the person who is the cause of the crimson flow.
+Rather, the end of the rainfall makes it easier for Pamela Voorhees to make her debut.
+The rain doesn’t turn in the blood, but its disappearance reveals the person who is the cause of the crimson flow.

 A Life (and Many Deaths) in the Woods

 The rain has a cleansing effect in the cities, one that Pamela Vorhees wishes to mimic.
 Rain sweeps city dirt and debris from sidewalks and down the drain.
-She wants to clean away the corrupting influence of city dwellers from the forest by removing the “camp” from Camp Crystal Lake.
+She wants to cleanse the forest of the corrupting influence of city dwellers by removing the “camp” from Camp Crystal Lake.
 She sees the counselors as a collective perversion and an uncaring one at that.
-As the rain sweeps away dirt, Pamela Voorhes wants to sweep away the corrupting element the camp counselors bring.
+As the rain sweeps away dirt, Pamela Voorhes wants to sweep away the corrupting element that the camp counselors bring.
 Consider this a homicidal spin on Henry David Thoreau’s musings in Walden.

 In Thoreau’s words, “We need the tonic of wildness…we require that all things be mysterious and unexplorable, that land and sea be indefinitely wild, unsurveyed and unfathomed by us because unfathomable.
 We can never have enough of nature.”
 And the counselors aren’t the only ones who should avoid exploring the woods.
 Had Pamela and Jason stayed out of it, Jason would still be alive.
 Maybe that is the true root of her rage: self-loathing.
 Perhaps killing the counselors allows Pamela to kill her internal guilt externally, or at least try.